-What Are the 5 Stages of a Project
+5 Phases of a Project Life Cycle

+Just as a time tracker guides us through our daily tasks, understanding the five phases of a project serves as a roadmap for successful project completion.
 By understanding what are the 5 phases of project management (and by applying them properly) you’ll achieve impressive and consistent results in any project whether you work in marketing, software development, or any other field.

 In this article, you’ll discover: